mistval/lovecraft-json/README.md

 `blockquote` can potentially contain `center` elements as children.

-You should always add one line break between elements. `breakline` indicates that you should add an extra one.
+You should always add one line break between elements. `breakline` suggests that you should add an extra one.

 `horizontal-rule` is equivalent to an HTML `<hr>`.
 There's only one so far in the whole library (in The Mysterious Ship).

+The story text comes from [The H.P.
+Lovecraft Archive](http://www.hplovecraft.com/).
+Most of the descriptions are adapted from Wikipedia synopses, some are just the first sentence of the story, others are written by YT.

 ## TODO

 * Add poetry and other works
-* Add story descriptions, publish dates.
+* Add The Thing in the Moonlight